-With the warmer weather finally here, we can now start thinking of using the great outdoors to enhance our events.
+With the warmer weather finally here, we can now use the great outdoors to enhance our events.

-Recently we have been really lucky to have visited a number of venues that have amazing outside space.
+Recently we have been really lucky to have visited a number of venues that have amazing grounds.
 Venues often have onsite activities, ready and waiting for your teams to use.

 Provenance Kitchen, Whittlesford, Near Cambridge

 Provenance Kitchen restaurant is Brix and Mortar.
 The site can cater for private groups of up to 150 in the main restaurant.
-But they have 3 great outside spaces.
+Plus they have 3 great outside spaces.

 The restaurant has its own private courtyard, ideal for outside drinks before dinner inside.

-The Barn and Orchard, is a short walk across a wild flower meadow from the car park.
+The Barn and Orchard are a short walk across a wild flower meadow from the car park.
 A stretch tent can accommodate up to 100, undercover.
 The Orchard can accommodate up to 250 on long trestle tables – seated amongst the trees and fairy lights.
-The Barn houses a service kitchen so food does not have to be transported from the main restaurant.
-There is additional cover for up to 30 guests, in the Barn.
-There is an airstream that provides guests a fully stocked bar.
+The Barn houses a service kitchen so food does not have to be kept warm in transit from the main restaurant.
+There is additional cover for up to 30 guests in the Barn.
+The airstream caravan provides guests a fully stocked bar.
 The old sheep dip has been turned into a “hang out” complete with a fire pit.
 The fields are open to use for games and team building.

 The Restaurant Garden has another stretch tent and a horsebox bar, this space is ideal for up to 120.